Alligator/jqawk/README.md

 ## Functions

-Functions can be defined at the same level as rules:
+Functions can be defined both inside and outside of rules:

 ```awk
 function pay(rate, hours) {